Rubiksman78/robot_mission_17/README.md

 We’ve updated our agents’ behavior so that they now release waste near the edge of the radioactive zone.
 They head directly to the border to dispose of their waste and then communicate the exact location to the next group of agents, who can retrieve it efficiently.

-This further improved the performance of our multi-agent system as the AUC scores used slightly increased :
+This further improved the performance of our multi-agent system as the AUC scores used slightly increased and the time needed to dispose of red wastes was reduced:

 ![batch_image_no_disposal](images/batch_image_no_disposal.png)